 Whether you have a couple of trees on your front lawn or you own a larger portion of land, you’ll always need some time dedicated to maintenance.
 For small things, hedges, bushes etc. it can be pretty easy to do it yourself with some basic tools and a little time on a sunny Sunday afternoon.
-With larger trees, however, that require working at height and a little extra effort such as tree felling, you might need a tree surgeon in Cambridge.
+With larger trees, however, that require working at height and a little extra effort such as tree felling, you might need a local tree surgeon.
 Although this comes with an extra cost, if it’s an issue of safety then it’s best to take no chances.
 We’ve carried out numerous jobs where trees had been neglected for so long that they posed a real risk to the surrounding environment and public safety.
 For example, older and larger trees with a risk of falling branches, and, branches starting to reach over powerlines on the street.

 When you have a problem that you know needs professional attention, how do you go about choosing one?
 Of course, you want someone prompt, competent and who won’t charge you a small fortune to carry out the proper job.
 These are a few things you’ll need to look out for to ensure you get the best job done possible.

 As tradespeople, we certainly don’t want to speak ill of our fellow tradesmen.
 However, because a lot of trades have low barriers to entry meaning anyone could market themselves as a professional tree surgeon, for example.
 Buy a few tools, post a few adverts online and suddenly you’re hired to do a job you’re simply not qualified to do safely and effectively.
 Always check qualifications!
 Tree surgery is especially important because of the high level of danger that the job poses.
 Safety must be paramount.
 Our tree surgeons are City and Guilds qualified and hold level 3 diplomas in forestry and arboriculture.
 This means you’ll have a guarantee that we’re experts in our discipline and can be trusted to carry out all-things-tree-surgery safely and effectively.